Algebraicity of the Brascamp-Lieb constants: Abstract

 \section{Abstract}

-We show that the Brascamp-Lieb (BL) constant $\bl(-,\tup)$ is a semi-algebraic function on the set of feasible data.
+We show that the Brascamp-Lieb (BL) constant $\bl(-,\tup)$, where $\tup$ is a tuple of rational exponents, is a semi-algebraic function on the set of feasible data.
 Consequently, it is algebraic in the sense that it satisfies a polynomial relation of the form $P( \V, \bl(\V, \tup))=0$ for a non-zero polynomial $P$.
 In fact, we establish an analogous statement in the more general setting of quiver BL constants associated to representations of bipartite quivers.